ShaliniVasoya/Mobile_Usage_Detection/README.md

 Copy
 Edit
 cd scripts
-python detect_from_video.py --video path/to/your/video.mp4
+python detect_from_video.py
-Replace path/to/your/video.mp4 with the actual path to your video file.
+📝 Replace path/to/your/video.mp4 with the actual path to your video file.

 📌 What It Does
 Detects mobile phones using YOLOv3.